All the steps to create a deb package with a DKMS module. It’s assumes a native deb package for simplicity.

 And place the module source code in it.
 The source code should be buildable with

-make -C /usr/src/linux-headers-$(uname -r) M="$PWD" modules
+make -C /usr/src/linux-headers-$(uname -r) M="$PWD" modules.

-In the same directory, create a dkms.conf
+In the same directory, create a dkms.conf file.
+Example:

 firmware_version="142"